Your rights under the Consumer Protection Act

 Review your rights if you feel that you’ve been wronged by a business.
 It’s the first step before you can file a complaint with the business or with the ministry.

-You have a cooling-off period when you sign contracts:
+You have a cooling-off period (a specific number of days during which you can cancel an agreement without reason or penalty) when you sign contracts:

 - for a product or service you buy from a door-to-door salesperson (also called a direct agreement)